Recent Posts in decedent Category

 Posted on Oct 1, 2013 By Stephens Law Group

 When you think about it, estate planning is the process of making decisions now so that other people don't have to guess what you want done later (at your incapacity or death).
-A good estate plan, ...
+A good estate plan, at ...

 Continue reading "Do I Need Estate Planning?" »